-Over time, RT indexes can grow fragmented into many disk chunks and/or tainted with deleted, but unpurged data, impacting search performance.
+Over time, RT indexes can become fragmented into many disk chunks and/or tainted with deleted, but unpurged data, impacting search performance.
 When that happens, they can be optimized.
 Basically, the optimization pass merges together disk chunks pairs, purging off documents suppressed by K-list as it goes.

 OPTIMIZE INDEX index_name [OPTION opt_name = opt_value [,...]]